TopicalTom/Shoppies/README.md

 <br />

-### Front-End: Managing Selections
+### Design: Managing Selections

 Compared to diagram of Shoppies that was provided in the challenge write-up where both search results, nominations and their respective actions were all visible at the same time, users must instead hover over the movie they want to interact with to make changes in this version.
 While hiding the remove button, movie name, and year behind a hover interaction works well for the [Aesthetic and minimalist design](https://www.nngroup.com/articles/ten-usability-heuristics/#articleBody:~:text=%238%3A%20Aesthetic%20and%20minimalist%20design) Usabilty Heuristic, it would appear to go against [User control and freedom](https://www.nngroup.com/articles/ten-usability-heuristics/#articleBody:~:text=%238%3A%20Aesthetic%20and%20minimalist%20design) as there isn't a clearly marked undo option or instructions for how to manage these actions.

-With that being said, this change in design relies on a user's [mental mode](https://www.nngroup.com/articles/mental-models/#body-content:~:text=Summary%3A%20What%20users%20believe%20they%20know,with%20designs%20that%20try%20something%20new.) of hovering over similar movie listings of Netflix to complete actions in a similiar manner as the two cover a similar niche.
+With that being said, this change in design relies on a user's [mental model](https://www.nngroup.com/articles/mental-models/#body-content:~:text=Summary%3A%20What%20users%20believe%20they%20know,with%20designs%20that%20try%20something%20new.) of hovering over similar movie listings of Netflix to complete actions in a similiar manner as the two cover a similar niche.

 <br />